dovewars/web3-demo-site/README.md

 ## 3D Model Support

 For products that include a 3D model, the application uses **Three.js** to display them in an interactive viewer.
 Products without a 3D model will display a standard image.

+## Attributions

+The 3D Drone used is "Buster Drone" (https://skfb.ly/TBnX) by LaVADraGoN is licensed under Creative Commons Attribution-NonCommercial (http://creativecommons.org/licenses/by-nc/4.0/).
+Thank you LaVADraGoN!

 ## License